 Step 3: Put the RGB LED on Your Breadboar

 Put the RGB LED in to the circled spaces on your bread board.
 It is important to put them in the board exactly as shown here.
 The long leg should go in the 5th hole from the top.

-Step 5: Put the Battery on Your Breadboard
+Step 4: Put the ATTINY85 on Your Breadboard

-*Be very careful to not break the legs on your ATTiny microcontroller.
-It is also important to add it with the little dot in the upper left corner (circled in white) as show on the photo.
-Don't push the microcontroller all the way in since we will be removing it to program it later.
+*Be very careful to not break the legs on your ATTINY85 microcontroller.
+You Don't push the microcontroller all the way in since we will be removing it to program it later.